 Title Maximum Requested Budget Renewable?
-Targeted applicants Research Grant \$55K for one year (\$50K direct costs, \$5K indirect costs) No. Re-applications will be reviewed as a new application Faculty, either MD and/or PhD - Those WITHOUT major funding (NIH, DoD, NSF) encouraged to apply Fellowship Grant \$44K for one year (\$40K Direct costs (no required breakdown for salary and supplies \$4K indirect costs) No. Re-applications will be reviewed as a new application Clinical fellows, residents, post-doctoral fellows (both MD and PhD), and graduate students Clinical Investigations Grant \$66K for one year (\$60K direct costs, \$6K indirect costs) There is a possibility for renewal for a second year, but applications will be reviewed competitively as a new application Anybody Clinician-Scientist Award \$240K for three years (\$80K per year) A progress report is required for every year of funding, but the grant will typically be renewed unless something untoward happens or the PI gets a K08/K23 Award.
-Full-time teaching appointment (MD), typically at a junior level who are aiming to develop a career as a clinician-scientist Medical student/undergraduate student stipend award \$5K for 3 months (0.25FTE); \$20K for 12 months (1.0FTE); No. Re-applications will be reviewed as a new application Full-time medical or undergraduate students.
+Targeted applicants Research Grant \$55K for one year (\$50K direct costs, \$5K indirect costs) No. Re-applications will be reviewed as a new application - all reapplications must include an introduction to the revised application addressing prior critiques Faculty, either MD and/or PhD - Those WITHOUT major funding (NIH, DoD, NSF) encouraged to apply Fellowship Grant \$44K for one year (\$40K Direct costs (no required breakdown for salary and supplies \$4K indirect costs) No. Re-applications will be reviewed as a new application- all reapplications must include an introduction to the revised application addressing prior critiques Clinical fellows, residents, post-doctoral fellows (both MD and PhD), and graduate students Clinical Investigations Grant \$66K for one year (\$60K direct costs, \$6K indirect costs) There is a possibility for renewal for a second year, but applications will be reviewed competitively as a new application- all reapplications must include an introduction to the revised application addressing prior critiques Anybody: Those WITHOUT major funding (NIH, DoD, NSF) encouraged to apply Clinician-Scientist Award \$240K for three years (\$80K per year) A progress report is required for every year of funding, but the grant will typically be renewed unless something untoward happens or the PI gets a K08/K23 Award. all reapplications must include an introduction to the revised application addressing prior critiques Full-time teaching appointment (MD), typically at a junior level who are aiming to develop a career as a clinician-scientist Medical student/undergraduate student stipend award \$5K for 3 months (0.25FTE); \$20K for 12 months (1.0FTE); No. Re-applications will be reviewed as a new application Full-time medical or undergraduate students.